10 Steps to Successfully Negotiating a Premium Domain Purchase

 9. Be patient

-Domain contact negotiations can take time, so it’s important to remain patient and professional throughout the process.
-Avoid pushing too hard and always remain interested during the active negotiation.
-You don’t want to upset the seller, or selling agent.
+Avoid pushing too hard and always remain interested/available during the active negotiation.
+You don’t want to upset the seller or selling agent.
 Keep communication respectful and open to maintain goodwill with the contact.

 10. Get the deal closed with an escrow service

-The hope is if all goes well, you’ll hear back from the premium domain seller that they’ve accepted your offer.
-Exciting, but there’s a bit more work to do to finalize the deal.
-Once your price and terms are agreed upon, the domain expert drafts a formal purchase agreement.
+If all goes well, you’ll hear back from the premium domain seller that they’ve accepted your offer.
+That’s great news, but there’s a little more work to do to finalize the deal.

 Here’s an important tip—use an escrow service for the following reasons: